 We consider two scenarios in this work.
-In the first scenario, since the $\Lambda$ hyperons are produced at the chemical freezeout, we assume that one can still utilize the macroscopic variables from hydrodynamics to describe the thermodynamical states of $\Lambda$ hyperons, e.g. the temperature and its gradient, i.e. we assume that $\Lambda$ hyperons are almost at local equilibrium.
-We name it as $\Lambda$ \emph{equilibrium scenario} for short.
+In the first scenario, since the $\Lambda$ hyperons are produced at the chemical freeze-out, we assume that one can still utilize the macroscopic variables from hydrodynamics to describe the thermodynamical states of $\Lambda$ hyperons, e.g. the temperature and its gradient, i.e. we assume that $\Lambda$ hyperons are almost at local equilibrium.
+We call this the $\Lambda$ \emph{equilibrium scenario} for short.

-In the second scenario, as proposed in Ref. \citep{Fu:2021pok}, since the spin of $s$ quark dominates over the total spin of $\Lambda$ hyperon in the parton model, one can compute the polarization of $s$ quarks and assume the spin polarization of the s quark is smoothly passed to the polarization of $\Lambda$.
-We name it as the $s$ \emph{equilibrium scenario}.
-Since the $s$ quarks are much lighter than $\Lambda$ hyperons, polarization induced by shear viscous tensor will be greatly enhanced in the $s$ equilibrium scenario as opposed to the $\Lambda$ equilibrium scenario, where $\mathcal{S}_{\textrm{shear}}^{\mu}$ is suppressed by $(u\cdot p)\sim m_{\Lambda}$ in the denominator shown in Eq. (\ref{eq:S_all}).
+In the second scenario, as proposed in Ref. \citep{Fu:2021pok}, since the spin of the $s$ quark dominates the total spin of the $\Lambda$ hyperons in the parton model, one can compute the polarization of $s$ quarks and assume that the spin polarization of the\emph{ s }quark is smoothly passed to the polarization of $\Lambda$.
+We call this the $s$ \emph{equilibrium scenario}.
+Since $s$ quarks are much lighter than $\Lambda$ hyperons, polarization induced by the shear viscous tensor will be greatly enhanced in the $s$ equilibrium scenario as opposed to the $\Lambda$ equilibrium scenario, where $\mathcal{S}_{\textrm{shear}}^{\mu}$ is suppressed by $(u\cdot p)\sim m_{\Lambda}$ in the denominator shown in Eq. (\ref{eq:S_all}).

-Note the polarization vectors in Eq. (\ref{eq:P_02}) are shown in the laboratory frame.
-In order to compare the results with the experimental data, we eventually transform them to the rest frame of the $\Lambda$ hyperon for the $\Lambda$ equilibrium scenario or of the $s$ quark in the $\Lambda$ hyperon for the $s$ equilibrium scenario.
-In principle, we also need to consider the evolution of $\Lambda$ hyperons before kinetic freezeout, whereas we neglect the evolution of $\Lambda$ hyperons after the chemical freezeout for simplicity.
+Note that the polarization vectors in Eq. (\ref{eq:P_02}) are shown in the laboratory frame.
+In order to compare the results with the experimental data, we eventually transform them to the rest frame of the $\Lambda$ hyperon in the $\Lambda$ equilibrium scenario or of the $s$ quark in the $\Lambda$ hyperon in the $s$ equilibrium scenario.
+In principle, we also need to consider the evolution of $\Lambda$ hyperons before kinetic freeze-out, whereas we neglect the evolution of $\Lambda$ hyperons after the chemical freeze-out for simplicity.